 Music for Young Violinists is going on a bit of a summer break.
 Instead of reaching out to other violinists with blog posts, tutorial videos, new FREEBIES, or giveaway contests, I am going to organize behind the scenes.
+I am editing existing collections, creating new sheet music and a few other fun surprises I am excited to share with you.

 In the meantime, I am giving myself a fun challenge to discover new violinists or pieces of music every week and I will be posting the finds here as YouTube videos.
 Keep checking back.
 Also, I will randomly put various collections on sale here at the M4YV store.
 I wish everyone a great summer!